alt-romes/chip8-emulator-for-gameboy/README.md

 A chip8 emulator made directly for the gameboy in RGBASM (assembly)

-This is a work in progress, not yet complete :) - right now the graphics are buffered in VRAM but because the tile bits aren't shifted the image is all f*cked*
+This is a work in progress, not yet complete :)

+Right now most of the main loop, CPU and memory access is working, and the graphics are buffered in VRAM.
+However, since the gameboy tile bits aren't shifted the image are still displayed incorrectly.

 ### Building